microsoft/msquic/.github/CONTRIBUTING.md

 One of the easiest ways to contribute is to participate in discussion on GitHub issues.

 If you find a non-security related bug, you can help us by [submitting a GitHub Issue](https://github.com/microsoft/msquic/issues/new/choose).
-The best bug reports provide a detailed description of the issue and step-by-step instructions for predictably reproducing the issue.
+The best bug reports provide a detailed description of the issue and step-by-step instructions for reliably reproducing the issue.
 Even better, you can submit a Pull Request with a fix.

 If you find a security issue, please **do not open a GitHub Issue**, and instead follow [these instructions](SECURITY.md).